 Average HR Administrator Salary by The Numbers

-The following are some reports from major independent salary and compensation reporting platforms in 2020.
+The following are some reports from major salary and compensation reporting platforms in 2021.

 Glassdoor reports an average base salary (based on self-reported data) of $48,629.